appasalvi/ducking-octo-avenger/README.md

 ducking-octo-avenger
 ====================

-programs made in Python from Computer Science classes
+This is my first repository on GitHub - these are programs made in Python from Computer Science classes